 Oh!
 That little mid-century planter in the gym arrived!
-If you haven’t heard, I’m a big fan of faux plants, so of course, the olive tree living in the gym is faux.
+If you haven’t heard, I’m a big fan of faux plants, so of course, the faux olive tree living in the gym is faux.
 It needed a nice little planter…something simple, MCM, modern.
 Again, boxes have been checked.
 However, I’m not completely sold on the artwork here.
 Part of me says to move the fireplace against this wall instead.
 It feels a bit harsh living on the black tile.
 What do you think?

 The round storage table has been put to good use as well.
 It’s perfect storage for yoga blocks, resistance bands, and more.
-And yes, I have already taken this space out for a spin and shavasana.
+And yes, I have already taken this space out for a spin and Shavasana.

 Now that pretty much all the furniture has arrived, I’ve decided that I hate my vintage desk.
-Ya, I know, not good timing considering I have less than 2 weeks to figure this problem out and shoot the final space…and this is a major issue considering it’s the DESK in my home OFFICE.
+Ya, I know, not good timing considering I have less than 2 weeks to figure this problem out and shoot the final space…and this is a major issue considering it’s the DESK in my home office.
 What’s existing I love, but just not here.
 It’s a vintage DIA Milo Baughman extendable glass table, but because it’s a dining table, it’s HUGE!

 My main computer is a Mac tower…it comes with a giant monitor which is perfect for retouching.
 Then there is the laptop, magazines, notebook, planner, cameras, Google home thingy, phone charger and so on and so on.
 Ya, I need room but maybe not 10 person seating room.
 Bigger than a writing desk but not as deep as a table.
 The hunt is on and time’s a tickin’.
 Wish me luck!

 Huge shout out to Cathy’s Custom Pillows.
 After a bit of googling, I landed on her Etsy shop and she accepted the challenge to complete the drapes in a week’s time.
-She messaged me the other night and holy schmoly, they are in a box, on a truck, and on their way to me home!
+She messaged me the other night and holy schmoly, they are in a box, on a truck, and on their way to my home!
 She sourced the exact antelope fabric I was looking for and sewed her little heart out.

 Don’t forget to check out the rest of my crew linked below!
 These hella talented designers are killing it.
 I’ll be grabbing a cup of coffee and checking each space out today over lunch.
 Also, don’t forget to head over to the One Room Challenge guest designers.
 They post their updates tomorrow!